The road ahead for GIS learners beyond COVID-19

 2 The GIS Certificate

 The GIS certificate is a more focused dive into GIS.
 Forget about all non GIS courses so you can get working faster.
 At community colleges, you’ll find courses are commonly taught by adjuncts that do have experience in industry which is a good thing.
 The curriculums are pretty standard with classes in Intro to GIS, Cartographic Methods, and Spatial Analysis.
 They get you in the game but maybe not on top of the game as these provide a foundation rather than higher level marketability.
 Ten years ago, I authored a 20 chapter class on Applied Cartographic Concepts, but I wouldn’t advise any of my new students to take my class if they wanted to be more marketable.
+Here is a rating of 10 best GIS Certificate programs.

 The outcome of the pandemic is that more schools will look for ways to partner with industry talent to offer micro-credentials to complement their degree.
 This is the best combination.
 You’ll ‘Spotify’ your education by making your own playlist of places to learn from.
 You might get a web architect certification on AWS to learn cloud.
 You might take the specialty certification tests from ESRI on things like AGOL, Python, or Utility Network.
 Or you might go to Bootcamp GIS to practice mirrored skills with high level industry practitioners that use GIS in a real project.
 There you can buy an individual course or several to build your own online GIS certificate.
 Then I suggest joining some LinkedIn groups and local GIS groups to network with people.
 Together, this is a recipe for success.